transreductionist/mjwise-rkr-gst/README.md

 # RKR-GST Algorithm
 #### Running Karp-Rabin Matching and Greedy String Tiling
-The algorithm described here was implemented following the psuedo-code in the paper Wise, Michael J, [Running Karp-Rabin Matching and Greedy String Tiling](http://sydney.edu.au/engineering/it/research/tr/tr463.pdf) in Basser Department of Computer Science Technical Report Number 463 (March 1993) submitted to Software-Practice and Experience.
+The algorithm described here was implemented following the psuedo-code given in the paper by Wise, Michael J, [Running Karp-Rabin Matching and Greedy String Tiling](http://sydney.edu.au/engineering/it/research/tr/tr463.pdf) in Basser Department of Computer Science Technical Report Number 463 (March 1993) submitted to Software-Practice and Experience.

-The algorithm answers the question, given two strings what is the degree of similarity between the strings?
+The algorithm answers the question, given two strings what is the degree of similarity between them?
 Consider 2 articles which are tokenized into lists.
 The process of tokenization is not covered here, and may include removing stop words, and other cleaning operations.
-Each word can be thought of as a tile in the list.
+Each word can be thought of as a tile or token of the list.
 The algorithm begins by setting a initial search length, as well as a minimum match length.
 The first list is traversed in n-grams of the initial search length.
 At each tiling of the text a hash is created and an entry made in the hash table.
-After the
-first list is covered, the second list is traversed.
+After the first list is covered, the second list is traversed.
 An n-gram is pulled from the second list, a hash created, and a lookup done on the hash table.
-If a match is found the tiles in both lists are marked.
-At the end of the first pass at the initial search length, the search length is decreased and the process is repeated.
+If a match is found the tiles in both lists are marked, and the initial search length, the search length is decreased and the process repeated.

 The algorithm is greedy.
 Consider the first pass through the second list.
 If there is a match with the first list then the algorithm expands its search, and compares tiles beyond the search length.
-If there are additional matches the maximal match length is incremented, and the tile will be marked as a match.
+If there are additional matches the maximal match length is incremented, and the tile will be marked as part of the match.
 The following will offer a more detailed view of the functions, classes, and process by which the algorithm arrives at a metric for the similarity between the 2 texts.

 # Example Strings for Comparison
 Below are 2 strings that will be used to describe the algorithm in detail.
-The first is a 17 word string and it is represented by the object mantok_t of the class ManageTokens():
+The first is a 17 word string and it is represented by the object mantok_t (see below) of the class ManageTokens():

 - Early today Lamar and Patty reached a deal to fund subsidies that were to be ended quickly